-Naspers Ltd. ("Naspers") is affiliated with OLX Group B.V., where a member of the Company's Board of Directors serves as an executive officer, and Prosus N.V., where another member of the Company's Board of Directors serves as an executive officer.
-Naspers, and another entity affiliated with Naspers, are also customers of the Company's Enterprise subscription offering.
-The Company recorded \$0.4 million and \$0.3 million of revenue from services provided to these customers during the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022 and December 31, 2021, the Company had an accounts receivable balance with these customers of \$0.1 million and \$0.1 million, respectively.
+Naspers Ltd. ("Naspers"), through an investment entity controlled by Prosus N.V. ("Prosus"), beneficially owns more than 5% of the Company's outstanding capital stock.
+A current member of the Company's Board of Directors is an executive officer of a Prosus operating subsidiary, OLX Global B.V.
+A former member of the Company's Board of Directors, who resigned in September 2022, was an executive officer of Prosus.
+Naspers and certain entities directly and indirectly controlled by Naspers are customers of the Company's Enterprise subscription offering.
+The Company recorded \$0.3 million and \$0.3 million of revenue from services provided to these customers during the three months ended September 30, 2022 and 2021, respectively, and \$1.1 million and \$0.9 million for the nine months ended September 30, 2022 and December 31, 2021, the Company had an accounts receivable balance with these customers of \$0.1 million, respectively.

-Insight Partners, where a member of the Company's Board of directors is a Managing Director, is affiliated with certain vendors that the Company has contracted to provide technology and software solutions.
-During the three months ended March 31, 2022 and 2021, respectively, the Company recorded \$0.2 million and no general and administrative expenses with these vendors, respectively.
-As of March 31, 2022 and December 31, 2021, the Company had an accounts payable balance with these vendors of zero and \$0.1 million, respectively.
+Insight Partners, where a member of the Company's Board of Directors is a Managing Director, is affiliated with certain vendors that the Company has contracted to provide technology and software solutions.
+During the three months ended September 30, 2022 and 2021, the Company recorded \$0.2 million and \$0.1 million, respectively, of expenses with these vendors.
+During the nine months ended September 30, 2022 and 2021, the Company recorded \$0.7 million and \$0.3 million, respectively, of expenses with these vendors.
+As of September 30, 2022 and December 31, 2021, the Company had an accounts payable balance with these vendors of zero and \$0.1 million, respectively.

-A member of the Company's Board of Directors is a co-founder and current executive officer for a customer of the Company's Enterprise subscription offering.
-The Company recorded an immaterial amount of revenue from services provided to this customer during the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022 and December 31, 2021, the Company had an accounts receivable balance with this customer of \$0.2 million and zero, respectively.
+Certain members of the Company's Board of Directors also serve as executive officers for customers of the Company's Enterprise subscription offering.
+The Company recorded \$0.2 million and \$0.4 million of revenue from services provided to these customers during the three and nine months ended September 30, 2022, respectively, and an immaterial amount of revenue for the three and nine months ended September 30, 2022, the Company had an immaterial accounts receivable balance with these customers, and a balance of zero as of December 31, 2021.